It seems that you can't turn a corner these days without hearing something about social media or Web 2.0. Recently,

 Social media is changing the way vendors communicate with partners and the way partners communicate with customers.
 Partners have always been innovative in finding new ways to communicate with customers, according to Jim Moffat, a U.K.-based sales channels consultant to IT and telecom vendors.
 Social media is just the next step.

 "All technology vendors have used one-to-many and many-to-many online media for decades, starting off with bulletin boards, newsletters, newsgroups, then Web forums, webinars and, in the past five years, blogs and most recently, tweets," Moffat said.
 "The people that frequently answered questions in partner and support forums were among the first to adopt blogs, then Twitter, as a more efficient way of getting the company line out, broadcasting on a hot topic or obviating duplicate questions.
-Partners were among the first to use RSS feeds as a way of keeping tabs on those vendor evangelists
+Partners were among the first to use RSS feeds as a way of keeping tabs on those vendor evangelists or experts."

 Being on top of the latest Web 2.0 technology is part of the value-add that partners offer customers, Moffat said.
 VARs, system integrators and consultants need to stay one step ahead of their clients in order to maintain their credibility.